nick-softwaredev/My-CV/README.md

 Development environment - Xcode 10.2.1.

-To run sinply clone the repository (checkout master branch).
+To run simply clone the repository (checkout master branch).

-NOTE: app contains features that are unavailable in simulator, so make sure to run it on a real device.
+NOTE: _app contains features that are unavailable in simulator, so make sure to run it on a real device._

-* Please nevermind commit messages, I made a mistake forgetting that they will be seen by others.
+~~Please nevermind commit messages, I made a mistake forgetting that they will be seen by others.~~